Annual Planning: 5 Steps To Setting Effective Goals For Your Alumni Program

 Follow these 5 steps to set annual goals to foster the long-term success of your corporate alumni program.

 As a community manager, it’s easy to find yourself focused on the day-to-day details of making sure your Alumni Program is providing value for your alumni and organization.
-Immediate priorities and daily tasks often take precedent, rather than long term strategical thinking.
+Immediate priorities and daily tasks often take precedent, rather than long term strategical thinking, like exploring innovative alumni engagement ideas.
 But for long-term success, your day-to-day activities need to support the larger picture.

 At PeoplePath we’re big believers in annual planning.
 This time of year, our Customer Success team reflects on the past 12 months – what’s gone well and what could use improvement in every one of our client communities.
 From there, we partner with clients to create goals and plan how we’ll move forward.